Museum Exhibition Display Showcases

 Firstly, let us take a closer look at this.
 So you have a new exhibit, museum space, or visitor centre that requires new glass showcases or acrylic vitrines.

 As someone who has gone through this process many times, I’m lucky to be able to draw on my experience to improve upon my previous designs.
 Although I always strive for perfection, there’s always room for improvement.
-For those who are new to this, the list above can serve as a helpful starting point and make the task feel less daunting.
+For those new to this, the list above can serve as a helpful starting point and make the task feel less daunting.

 When planning your showcase or vitrine, it’s helpful to create a rough draft or sketch to give you an idea of what you want and how it will fit into the surrounding environment.
 You don’t need to be an artist, but having a basic concept will make it easier to work with showcase manufacturers.